jtod/Sigma16/docs/src/userguide/userguide.md

 tabs, your can look good in one application and like a mess in another.
 It's easy to indent with spaces, and it works everywhere!

+## Files and modules

+Whatever method you use to edit your programs, be sure to **save your work to a file** from time to time.
+If you don't do that, sooner or later the system will crash and you'll lose your data.

+A *module* is a section of a program; it may be the complete program or just a part of it.
+A module may be saved in a file or it may simply be text in the editor buffer.
+A program may consist of just one module, or it can be split between several files (*not supported yet, coming soon*).

+The Editor page contains a text area called the *editor buffer*.
+When you launch Sigma16, there is one module whose text is empty and displayed in the editor buffer.
+You can type a program (to be precise, a module) into the editor buffer.
+When you switch to the Assembler page, the Assemble button will translate the text in the editor buffer to machine language, which you can execute on the Processor page.

+After entering a program in the editor buffer, you should save it to a file.
+Click *Save in downloads* and the text in the editor buffer will be written to a file on your computer.
+Depending on how the system is configured, there may be a dialogue box asking you for a file name, or a generic default file name may be used (for example, "S16DownloadFile (2).txt" or something similar).
+This file will be saved in the default Downloads directory as configured in your browser.

+The reason there is limited control over the name of the saved file, and the directory where it is placed, is that web browsers enforce strict limitations on the ability of applications to access your file system.
+That's a very good feature of browsers -- you don't want a random web page to start deleting or corrupting your files -- but it does make it a little inconvenient to save your edited assembly programs.

+To create a new module without destroying the existing one, click *New* in the editor page.
+This will make a new module with empty text and display that in the editor buffer, so any text you had there will disappear.
+However, that text isn't lost, it's just hidden, and to get it back you just need to select the previous module.

+The *Modules* page shows a list of all the modules and allows you to select one to work on.
+The modules are shown in small sections separated by horizontal lines.
+The modules are numbered starting from 0, so if there are n modules their numbers go from 0 to n-1.
+For each module, the module number is shown, followed by some buttons to operate on that module, and some information about it.
+The first few lines of the module are shown.
+If you follow good programming style, where the first rew lines of each module identify what the program is, you'll be able to see at a glance what each module is without visiting it in the editor.

+Several buttons appear for each module in the list.
+At any time, one of the modules is *selected*.
+Click the Select button for any module to select that one.
+The selected module number is highlighted in red, and when you go to the Editor page the text of the selected module appears in the editor buffer.
+This means you can have several programs open at the same time, and just switch from one to the other using the Select buttons in the Modules page.

+You can also get rid of a module by clicking its Close button.
+This will delete its text, so it may be a good idea to select it and download it in the Editor before closing it.

+So far we have just created new modules by clicking *New* (in either the Editor page or the Modules page).
+You can also read files on your computer into Sigma16.
+Click *Choose files* and a dialogue box will pop up.
+You can select one or more files, and these will now appear in the list of modules.

+If a module was created by reading it from a file, its entry in the list contains an extra *Refresh* button.
+Clicking this will reread the file and you won't need to use the file chooser dialogue box again.

+Common workflows:

+* Just type your program into the editor buffer, and download it frequently.

+* Use an external editor to enter your program.
+After editing it, go to the Editor page and click Clear, then copy the program from your external editor and paste it into the editor buffer.
+If you do this, make sure that your external text editor doesn't change your characters.
+For example, word processors often change the minus character (-) into an en-dash.
+There are four different characters that look similar to a minus sign (minus, hyphen, en-dash, em-dash) and the assembly language only accepts the minus sign.
+If you get bad characters, the assembler will give an error message.

+* Use an external editor and save the file.
+In the Editor page, click Choose files and select your source file.
+Then, every time you edit the text in your external editor, save it and then click *Refresh* on the module in the Modules page.
+This way you don't need to Download the editor buffer because your up-to-date text will be in the external editor (but of course you have to save the file there).

 ## Conditionals

 Conditionals allow a program to decide which statements to execute